sounak98/musicmap/README.md

 <overview graph> here

-The architecture can be divided into three large divisions.
+The architecture can be divided into three large **divisions**.
 * Front end UI/UX (including content), combination of HTML, CSS, 3D.js and Canvas.
 * Off-chain or hybrid back end data storage and data functions.
 * On-chain governance framework with curation building blocks and native token.

+The final architecture can also be divided into three **tiers**, which follow the evolution of releases.
+With each release, an additional tier and complexity will be added to the network.

 ## Actors